 From renowned Emmy Award-winning executive producer Dick Wolf (“Law & Order” brand) and co-creator Derek Haas, the writer behind “3:10 to Yuma,” comes season eight of the high-octane drama “Chicago Fire,” an edge-of-your-seat view into the lives of everyday heroes committed to one of America’s noblest professions.
 The firefighters, rescue squad, and paramedics of Chicago Firehouse 51 risk their lives week in and week out to save and protect the citizens of their incredible city.

 The family inside Firehouse 51 knows no other way than to lay it all on the line for each other.
 Captain Matthew Casey (Jesse Spencer) leads the Truck Company and brash Lt.
 Kelly Severide (Taylor Kinney) runs the Rescue Squad.

-In addition to Wolf and Haas, executive producers include Todd Arnow, Andrea Newman, Michael Gilvary, Michael Brandt, Arthur Forney and Peter Jankowski.
+In addition to Wolf and Haas, executive producers include Todd Arnow, Andrea Newman, Michael Gilvary, Michael Brandt, Reza Tabrizi, Arthur Forney, and Peter Jankowski.

-“Chicago Fire” is produced by Universal Television and Wolf Entertainment.
+“Chicago Fire” is produced by Universal Television, a division of Universal Studio Group, in association with Wolf Entertainment.